The History of Saint Bridget Parish Church and School

 Father Gunnoud retired in 2005 and was succeeded as pastor by Father Robert Ricciardi who had been Parochial Vicar for several years.
 As pastor, Father Ricciardi continued to minister to the parish with great care for all.
 When Father Ricciardi was called home to the Lord in November 2013, people far and wide mourned his passing.

-In May 2014, after a brief period during which Father Mark Suslenko was administrator of St. Bridget Parish, Father Jeffrey Romans was installed as Pastor.
+In May 2014, after a brief period of temporary leadership, Father Jeffrey V. Romans was installed as Pastor.
 Father Romans came to us after serving the Archdiocese as Secretary to the Archbishop and Assistant Chancellor for the Archdiocese for six years.
 It was clear from his first day in Cheshire that he was excited to be back in parish work and has worked to bring our parish family together.
 Since his arrival in Cheshire, we have witnessed an increase in participation in the life of our parish especially through various new social activities like an Oktoberfest, a No Turkey Thanksgiving Parish Dinner, a Mardi Gras, and of course an outdoor Mass and Annual Picnic with entertainment and activities for parishioners of all ages.

 Today, approximately 175 years after that first Mass was celebrated in Cheshire, St Bridget Parish is firmly rooted in the lives of about 2,800 households and poised to grow and flourish in the years ahead.
 As the history of the parish shows, bringing the Joy of the Gospel to Cheshire and the surrounding communities in order to build up the Kingdom of the Lord continues to be the goal of our parish life.